dabouti/Simple-File-Sharing-Website/README.md

 ![image](https://github.com/cse330-spring-2024/module2-group-508428-509768/assets/112195598/a429ee76-39b0-4933-af47-4697809186bd)

-These classes styles the form and changes the color of the button to a color you want from the differing options provided by Bootstrap.
+These classes styles the form and changes the color of the button to a color you want from the variety of options provided by Bootstrap.

 ![image](https://github.com/cse330-spring-2024/module2-group-508428-509768/assets/112195598/567bdfb5-f815-4d64-8c1c-dd14d54a2426)